Deliver “Delight and Passion” to people

 Tashiro: "Connecting to the right supply chain is a way for us, a company that uses a lot of wood in the manufacturing process and manufactures things together with many partner companies, to contribute to a recycling-oriented society.

-I was convinced that such a method existed, and at the same time, I gradually felt a sense of accomplishment in the knowledge that I was concept design an invisible process that contributes to recycling.
-The people of Hamamatsu City, who have a strong passion for the facility's philosophy and the use of wood, gave me a valuable opportunity to learn new things.
+I was impressed to discover such a method, and at the same time, I gradually felt a sense of fulfillment knowing that I was concept design an invisible process that contributes to a sustainable cycle.
+I received a valuable opportunity for insight from the people of Hamamatsu City, who have a strong passion for their facility's philosophy and for utilizing wood.

 Later, I participated in a tour of the Tenryu Mountains organized by the Hamamatsu City Forestry Promotion Division, and seeing the forests, which are not only beautiful but also protect the diversity of living things and plants, made me feel very happy that I was able to contribute in some small way.
 It reminded me once again that I want to create spaces that are good for customers, good for me, and good for the planet."